Vihaan3/knowledge-garden/content/Personal Knowledge Management/Meta-Learning.md

 ##### Using Spaced Repetition Systems

-**Meta-Tip:** Use your SRS system to help you recall the intuition that you've hopefully learned.
+**Meta-Tip:** Use your spaced repetition system to help you recall the intuition that you've hopefully learned.

-When learning with SRS systems, there's 3 types of cards that I often create.
+When learning with spaced repetition systems, there's 3 types of cards that I often create.
 1. Building block card: "What is a dictionary in Python?"
 2. Application card: "In Python, how would you initialize a dictionary called planets with keys "one", "two", "three" and values 1, 2, 3.
 	- You can start to get too comfortable memorizing these, so I like editing these after 2-3 repetitions.